For an index of the actors and actresses who have a dedicated page, see here.

 - Agents Dating: Unlike the partnerships with Cathy Gale and Emma Peel, Steed and Tara were shown in unambiguously romantic scenarios, and both actors have indicated their belief that the two were in an off-screen MayDecember Romance.

 - Boyish Short Hair: Occasionally.
-Most notably in the show's opening credits of her era.
+Most notably in the show's opening credits of her era with the suits of armour, in which she sports the same short haircut and clothes as in the episode "Noon Doomsday".

 - Damsel in Distress: She gets regularly kidnapped (either bludgeoned or sedated with choloroform).
 It doesn't prevent her from regularly being a Damsel out of Distress though.